B2B Growth Marketing vs B2B Marketing – What’s the Difference?

 Or web traffic that doesn't convert?

-When it comes to B2B growth marketing vs B2C growth marketing, the former involves longer sales cycles and more decision makes, so it’s typically more educational.
+Regarding B2B growth marketing vs B2C growth marketing, the former involves longer sales cycles and more decision-making, so it's typically more educational.

 B2C growth marketers are focused on selling to individuals who make up their minds themselves, usually quicker.
 B2C SEO and B2B SEO have similar distinctions too.

 The difference with B2B growth marketers is they gravitate to tools with closed-loop reporting that can measure revenue attribution rather than hunches or opinions.

 Instead of trying to boil the ocean and do everything simultaneously, growth marketers optimize digital media against analytics to drive growth.